Score BaubleBar's Iconic Alidia Ring for Just $12! - E! Online

 All we have to say is get your credit cards before you read further!

-In addition to BaubleBar's 30% off sitewide Black Friday Sale, the cult-favorite jewelry brand is offering unheard of doorbuster deals on their bestselling Alidia Ring and Pisa Bracelet collections.
+In addition to BaubleBar's 30% off sitewide Black Friday Sale, the cult-favorite jewelry brand is offering unheard of doorbuster deals on select styles of their bestselling Alidia Rings and Pisa Bracelets.
 Now through 11/30, you can save big on the ring and bracelet stacks of your dreams, and of course, get the fashionistas on your gift-giving list taken care of.

 Trust us when we say, you will wear both styles every. single. day.
 The Alidia Ring and Pisa Bracelets are iconic for a reason!